gbaranski/lightmq/README.md

 **MUST** be unique across different clients.

 If Client with same ClientID already exists, server **MUST** disconnect old client.

-### Challenge
-Challenge is random byte string of 8 bytes in size, it is used to prevent hijacking signature of CONNECT message.

 ## CONNACK
 The CONNACK Packet is the packet sent by the Server in response to a CONNECT Packet received from a Client.
 The first packet sent from the Server to the Client **MUST** be a CONNACK Packet.